chandanhpcic/docs/source/development/backend/legacy.rst

 If a plugin exposes a configuration section to ha sync, it can be enabled separately in the synchronization settings :menuselection:`System->High Availability->Settings`.

-A simple example to expose the configuration section Myplugin within the OPNsense xml path looks like this:
+A simple example to expose the configuration section Myplugin within the Reticen8 xml path looks like this:

 ::